Right Arrow

 Monitoring Work at Heights

-Safety Challenge:
+Safety Hurdle:

 Falls from ladders or scaffolds often happen during maintenance—sometimes after hours, when few staff are around.